-Storm Taliaferrow joins NALCAB as Program Assistant.
+Storm Taliaferrow joins NALCAB as Program Coordinator.
 In this role, Storm supports the Senior Program Manager with resource development, member services and impact assessment efforts.
 Storm provides direct technical assistance to NALCAB member organizations and partners, focused primarily on opening access to capital.
 Storm also manages NALCAB’s annual membership drive.

 Storm previously worked at the University of Texas at San Antonio Institute for the Economic Development’s Center for Community and Business Research conducting demographic research and economic impact analysis.
 Originally, from New York, NY, Storm has over seven years of experience working with financial services companies including Prudential Insurance and Lazard Frères.
 She has served on the Finance and Investment Committee of the New York Women’s Foundation and was an Interim Program Coordinator at The Barshop Jewish Community Center in San Antonio.